 The above factors have been explained below for you to understand why we have considered them for our ranking methodology.

-Admissions Rate: Admission rate is the number of students accepted into a college as against the total number of applications received.
+Acceptance Rate: Acceptance rate is the number of students accepted into a college as against the total number of applications received.
 Schools with a highly selective admission process accept fewer numbers.
-A low admission rate emphasizes the fact that the school is stringent about maintaining quality standards.
+A low acceptance rate emphasizes the fact that the school is stringent about maintaining quality standards.

 Enrollment Rate: Enrollment rate is the percentage of students choosing to enroll in a college after their application has been accepted.
 Higher enrollment points towards the college being a preferred choice among students for the positive learning experience it offers.